cs161-staff/textbook/memory-safety/vulnerabilities.md

 The stack diagram for this function would look something like this:

 <img src="/assets/images/memory-safety/vulnerabilities/printfnotvulnerable.png" alt="Initial non vulnerable code with printf" width="35%">

+This is commonly another way we choose to represent a stack diagram, where each separate value or variable takes up one row and we dictate how many bytes it takes up in brackets to the left.
+For instance, the `[8] char buf` means that the `buf` character array takes up 8 bytes.

 When the `printf()` function executes, it looks for a format string modifier denoted by a “%” in its first argument located 4 bytes above the RIP of `printf()`.
 If it finds the modifier, it then looks 8 bytes above the RIP for the "actual" argument (i.e. what the format modifier will be acting upon).